 Knott’s turned 100 years old in 2020.
 You cannot turn 100 without a big celebration, so the party is taking place all summer long in 2021!
 Come relive your favorite Knott's memories while you create un-frogettable, exciting new ones at Knott’s 100th Anniversary: A Knott’s Family Reunion.
 Maybe you remember going for chicken dinner as a tadpole and visiting the Ghost Town Walter Knott created to entertain the crowds that used to flock to the restaurant to wait three hours for fried chicken!

 This once-in-a-lifetime anniversary celebration features festive park décor, themed food items, unique entertainment, a Peanuts show, new characters, the return of old characters, such as Whittles exclusive merchandise, and more surprises along the way.
 Look for QR codes all around the park to get more information about Knott's history or the historical buildings located there.

 The original Knott’s Bear-y Tales 1975 dark ride returns in 2021 as a 4-D interactive dark ride that is also a video game.
 Plus you can smell the boysenberry pie in the ride!
 The new story of Knott’s Bear-y Tales: Return to the Fair takes place 34 years after the original adventure.
-Riders follow Boysen Bear and Girlsen Bear on their journey to the Country Fair to earn the blue ribbon prize for their famous boysenberry pies, but watch out.
+Riders follow Boysen Bear and Girlsen Bear on their journey to the Country Fair to earn the blue ribbon prize for their famous boysenberry pies but watch out.
 Crafty Coyote is back (along with his mischievous pups).
 They plan to steal all the pies for themselves.
 (I mean, have you tried the boysenberry pie at Knott's?
 Yum!
 It's delicious, but don't steal it or be selfish like Crafty Coyote.
 Just buy some on your way out.
 The marketplace is open one hour after park closing.)

 Knott's Bear-y Tales: Return to the Fair takes guests on an exciting journey through reimagined show scenes from the original dark ride, including the Boysenberry Pie Factory, Frog Forest, Fortune Teller Camp, Thunder Cave and Weird Woods.
 It culminates in a celebration at the Country Fair.

 Guests climb aboard ride vehicles equipped with jelly blasters to try to blast the coyote thieves and recover the stolen boysenberry pies.
 They travel through whimsical and beautiful environments while competing for the highest score.

-The original ride went away in the 80s when it was revamped into Kingdom of the Dinosaurs (which led to a chain of since-closed rides).
+The original ride went away in the '80s when it was revamped into Kingdom of the Dinosaurs (which led to a chain of since-closed rides).
 You may remember the ride building as home to the more recent Voyage to the Iron Reef.
 Now it's returning to its humble beginnings with a modern twist.
 If you miss Kingdom of Dinosaurs, BTW, be sure to look for the photo-op in the Boardwalk area.

 Stay Cool at Knott’s Soak City

 Can we even discuss Knott’s Berry Farm summer without talking about the number one way to cool off on a hot day?
 Just across the parking lot from Knott’s Berry Farm sits Knott’s Soak City.
 You’ll need a separate day and ticket and reservation to make a splash in this 15-acre water park.
 Soak City offers 23 speed, tube and body slides.
 Shore Break features six different waterslide experiences, plus you can brave The Wedge raft ride.
 Catch a wave in the 750,000-gallon Tidal Wave Bay wave pool or chillax in the one‑third‑mile Sunset River.
 Declare a water war on your family members at the three‑story Beach House, featuring 200 water guns, nozzles, sprayers and other interactive surprises.
-The water park makes a splash when it reopens in late May.
-The water park is usually open from May through September.
+The water park is open from May through September.